You’ll see how to select, cut, copy, and paste files or folders in Windows 11. Let’s start.

 Note that you can do the above for multiple items too.

 Please select the item and right-click on it.
-You can see the cut and copy icons in the context menu that you saw earlier.
+You can see the cut and copy icons in the context menu you saw earlier.
 Use the one you prefer.

 To paste an item, go where you want to paste it and then right-click on the blank space.
 Now, you can see the Paste icon.
 Hit it.